emaste/CIS-Benchmark/Notes.markdown

 ## Cron/Perodic:

-**5.1.4 - Secure at/cron/periodic to authorized users - Does periodic have allow/deny files?
-Couldn't locate them.**
+Finished

 ## SSH

-5.2.20 Ensure system-wide crypto policy is not over-ridden - N/A for FreeBSD
+*5.2.20 Ensure system-wide crypto policy is not over-ridden - N/A for FreeBSD*

 ## User Accounts & Environment